MSc Social Work Research

 More about tuition fees, living costs and financial support.

-The programme places strong emphasis on the development of social work/care research methods and analysis, as well as building substantive knowledge.
+This programme places strong emphasis on the development of social work/care research methods and analysis, as well as building substantive knowledge.
 Graduates from our MSc Social Work Research can go on to careers as social work and care researchers or analysts, or research commissioners/managers in public or private agencies, both in the UK and internationally.